 When is the Next Intake?

-The new course will have a blended delivery, combining online study blocks through the FutureLearn platform with some face to face collaborative learning sets, seminars and support sessions.
-A timetable of face to face sessions will be made available once the commencement date for the first module has been finalised.
+The course has a blended delivery, combining online study blocks through the FutureLearn platform with some face to face collaborative learning sets, seminars and support sessions.

 If you have any other questions about the course, please email email@example.com